-The name Dijkstra's algorithm is commonly used to refer both to the abstract method of building an SPT by adding edges to vertices in order of their distance from the source and to its implementation as the V^2 algorithm for the adjacency-matrix representation, because Dijkstra presented both in his 1959 paper (and also showed that the same approach could compute the MST).
+The name Dijkstra's algorithm is commonly used to refer both to the abstract method of building an SPT by adding vertices in order of their distance from the source and to its implementation as the V^2 algorithm for the adjacency-matrix representation, because Dijkstra presented both in his 1959 paper (and also showed that the same approach could compute the MST).
 Performance improvements for sparse graphs are dependent on later improvements in ADT technology and priority-queue implementations that are not specific to the shortest-paths problem.
-Improved performance of Dijkstra's al-
+Improved performance of Dijkstra's algorithm is one of the most important applications of that technology (see reference section).
+As with MSTs, we use terminology such as the "PFS implementation of Dijkstra's algorithm using d-heaps" to identify specific combinations.